-The SSUDS lab is currently accepting applications for Winter/Spring 2018 interns.
+The SSUDS lab is currently accepting applications for Summer 2019 interns.

 Location: Savannah State University in Savannah, Georgia

-Time: Interns are expected to commit to ~30 hours per week, and their time will be split between lab and field work.
-Dolphin surveys will be conducted 2 days per month, with additional surveys in May.
+Time: Interns are expected to commit to ~30 hours per week, and time will be split between lab and field work.
+Dolphin surveys will be conducted ~5 days per month.
+Additional surveys may be added for specific projects.

 Lab duties: photo-identification, data entry and double checking